-Seattle moves to sell Mercer Mega Block to developer for record-breaking $143.5 million
+Seattle moves to sell Mercer Mega Block to developer for $143.5M

 Alexandria said it envisions the property becoming a mixed-use health-science campus.
 The site is also set to include a 30,000-square-foot public community center, protected bike lane extensions and 175 affordable-housing units, officials said.

 Affordable housing in particular has been a flashpoint in debates over how the city will leverage the properties.
+Durkan said $5 million of the sale would go to homelessness programs.

 Alexandria is looking at an additional 190 market-rate units, officials said.
 The Mega Block can accommodate more than 1,300 apartments or 1 million square feet of commercial space.